Art

 Creation of Adam

-Perhaps the most famous panel of the Sistine Chapel’s immense ceiling, this painting features the moment the reclining Adam was granted life through the touch of God.
-It’s one of the most famous Michelangelo paintings as well as an image constantly referenced and parodied in pop culture.
-It is the central panel of the ceiling located inside the Vatican Museum.
+Perhaps the most famous panel of the Sistine Chapel’s immense ceiling, this painting features the moment the reclining Adam is granted life through the touch of God.
+It’s one of the most recognized Michelangelo paintings and has been endlessly referenced and parodied across pop culture.
+It is the central panel of the ceiling of the chapel located inside the Vatican Museum.

 8. Sistine Chapel Ceiling: Creation of Eve (1511)